nhsconnect/gpconnect-messaging/pages/senddocument/onlineconsultation/senddocument_oc_payload.md

 ## Resource population requirements ##

 The following requirements identify the data elements that **MUST** or **SHOULD** be populated when generating the payload.
-Data items not explicitly referenced in this section can be populated if the source system has captured this information.
+Data items not explicitly referenced in this section can be populated if the source system has captured this information, and the resource being populated supports it.

 ### Composition resource ###